 Bill Caption/Author Bill Description Status HB 886 -Security Tracking of the Security Ballot Paper Rep. Powell (32nd, Hartwell) This bill requires that new security ballot paper in locked containers; must be sealed and numbered, with the numbers recorded on tracking forms.
 Persons taking possession of the containers must provide written confirmation with the date, time, and number of ballots to tract chain of custody.
 Governmental Affairs Favorably Reported HB 933 - Retention of ballots; Rep. Blackmon, (146, Bonaire) This bill allows persons to inspect ballots and other elections documents (following election returns) held by the Clerk of Superior Court.
-No one outside the Clerk's office will physically handle the ballots or documents Clerks may impose a fee.
+No one outside the Clerk's office will physically handle the ballots.
 House Second Readers; Government Affairs SB 0325 - Elections and Primaries; Sen. Miller (49th, G'ville) Bill eliminates the use of absentee ballot drop boxes and related legal provisions in the Official Code of Georgia.
-Senate Read & Referred to Ethics SR 0363 - Right to register and vote; Sen. Miller (49th, G'ville) This proposed Constitutional Amendment would clarify that only citizens of the United States shall have a right to vote in elections in this state.
-Senate Reconsidered; Failed
+Senate Read & Referred to Ethics SB 350 - Non-partisan County Elections; Sen. Albers (56th, Roswell) Bill would allow for non-partisan elections for any County level office.
+Senate Read & Referred to Ethics